 There are still far too many children being kept in orphanages and other institutions, working as labourers and separated from their families unnecessarily.
-Families continue to send their children away due to poverty and a lack of awareness about the risks.
+Families continue to send their children away due to poverty, education and a lack of awareness about the risks.
 Traffickers continue to prey on vulnerable families from rural areas, and continue to bring children to orphanages and children’s homes, often with the aim of attracting donations from kind-hearted visitors, volunteers and donors.

 Tourists and volunteers continue to visit and spend time in orphanages and children’s homes, which is inadvertently creating a demand for orphans and orphanages.
 Their well-intended donations unfortunately continue to help the orphanage industry thrive.
 It is no coincidence that around 90% of orphanages are located in tourist areas in Nepal.

 If there were less fee-paying visitors, volunteers and donors, there would be far fewer children in orphanages and more children with their families where they belong.
 If vulnerable families had the resources to provide their children with the care they deserve, they would be more resistant to traffickers and wouldn’t need to send them away to orphanages or to work.

 SCAI will continue to focus on preventing the separation of children from their families through our education scholarship, income generation and other empowerment programs.
 Where children do not have any immediate options for safe care within their own families, we will continue to provide temporary, safe, family based care while we work to find permanent solutions within their wider family networks.

 You can be part of our journey.